loopwerk/loopwerk.io/content/articles/2025-06-19-type-systems.md

 ---
-tags: python, swift, javascript, saga, insights
+tags: python, javascript, saga, insights
 summary: I recently ported Saga from Swift to both Python and TypeScript.
 It was a fascinating exercise in cognitive dissonance, especially when it came to their type systems.
 ---